 - Cosmetics

-Many of these small and basic consumer goods top out at a retail price of $1–$5.
-The bigger ticket items, however, yield a greater margin for vendors, but represent heftier inventory investment and—if it’s food-based—more stringent legalities.
+Many of these small and basic consumer goods top out at a retail price of $1-$5.
+The bigger ticket items, however, yield a greater margin for vendors but represent heftier inventory investment and—if it’s food-based—strict food safety laws.
 It never hurts to invest in a product category you are familiar with, interested in, or passionate about.
-Clearly, the sky’s the limit, as long as there’s a demand.
+The sky’s the limit—as long as there’s a demand.

 Step 2: Evaluate the Sales Channels

-In deciding whether to move forward in vending, consider the market’s two dominant sub-categories: vending machines (50% of the vending market) and micro markets (11% of the vending market).
-Which is the best channel for you?
+In deciding whether to move forward in vending, consider the market’s two dominant subcategories: vending machines and micro markets.
+The number of vending machines nationwide increased 7% from 2022-2023, while micro markets experienced a 41% increase, per the same Vending Market Watch report above.
+Both are clearly growing, but which is the best channel for you?

 Vending Machines